Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

     <br>
     </summary>
 <br>
+After initially being disappointed with the NCSE's response (or lacktherof) to my emails, I quickly refocused my attention to other useful sources of information that might benefit the project.
+If I was going to have to develop the app without any official guidance or input from governing bodies I would have to come up with a strategy that would allow schools themselves to control and manipulate the flow of information themselves.
+In order to do this, I would need to familiarise myself with the processes and systems used by schools during tranferring the enrolment details and successful pupil transitions.

 Luckily, the secretary at my current place of work, St Mary's Special School, Drumcar, is extremely approachable.
 Susan Hynes, one of the supporting heroes of this project was always available and enthusiastic about helping me understand the systems and applications involved during the process of a pupil transition, whilst at no point revealing any priviledged or confidential information.
 I was mainly concerned with what administrative software is currently used by the admin staff at St Mary’s and its provenance.

 I discovered the following: